Child Custody Lawyer

 Alternatively, if a judge determines that the parents’ proposed plan does not meet their child’s needs, they can require them to submit a revised arrangement.
 Parents who are unable to present a plan satisfactory to the court may lose their right to determine conservatorship and access.
 As such, it is essential to work with a respected Pflugerville lawyer who could help a parent draft a child custody plan that meets all of the necessary requirements.

-Our capable Pflugerville child custody lawyers understand the emotional nature of these cases and work hard to support parents through this challenging time.
-If you need assistance resolving child conservator or possession issues, call today.
-Our team could review you situation and offer legal counsel that could help you protect your relationship with your child.
+Our capable Pflugerville child custody lawyers at Angela Faye Brown & Associates understand the emotional nature of these cases and work hard to support parents through this challenging time.
+If you need assistance resolving child conservator or possession issues, call today at 713-714-3710 in Houston or at 512-572-1207 in Austin.
+Our team could review your situation and offer legal counsel that could help you protect your relationship with your child.